fabiuslongo/ad-caspar/README.md

 Optionally, with the value of SHOW_REL set to _true_, the closest results can be shows together with their confidence level:

 ![Image 5](https://github.com/fabiuslongo/ad-caspar/blob/master/images/query4.JPG)

+A detailed overview of how the wh-questions are treated is provided [here](www.qualcosa.com).